Orientation

 Overview

 Users can define parameters such as the number of participants per page, preferred video orientation, and other relevant settings.
+This now also includes translation presets, audio vs text-only translation output, and AI notes room flags.
 This streamlines the event creation process, ensuring that each event aligns with the user's preferred configuration.

 Follow the steps below to create (add), update, and list(get) events settings using MediaSFU's API.